genericmoniker/blog/README.md

 ## Setup

-1. Install Python 3.6+
+1. Install Python 3.8+
 2. Make and activate a virtualenv
-3. pip install -r requirements.build.txt
+3. pip install -r requirements.txt
 4. inv -l to see what you can do from there

 ### Search